 The success of the Biobased Products and Processing projects has been demonstrated in the substantial and growing interest from agricultural producers and consumers.
-High fuel costs and the general acceptance of ethanol-based biofuels have increased the interest in the production of camelina.
+The general acceptance of ethanol-based biofuels has increased the interest in the production of camelina.
 Growers are adjusting acres of small grains to accommodate this new crop.
-A major challenge at this juncture is the lack of chemical products labeled for use.
+A major challenge at this juncture is the lack of chemical products labeled for use on alternative crops and the fluctuating prices offered for small grains.
+Montana is collaborating with other states through the IR-4 program to obtain labels for pesticides used in camelina.